robinboncoeur/KeysToLife/RSTs/Eli.rst

 Seeing God For Yourself
 =======================

-*Blessed are those who have not seen and yet have believed* - John 20: 29
+*Blessed are those who have not seen and yet have believed.* - John 20: 29

 There’s no greater evidence than the evidence of your own eyes, or so they say.
 This is what Job affirmed after he had gone through all of his troubles,